APA’s Commitment to Mental Health Recovery

 Improving access to care to prevent future tragedies, by Melba J.T.
 Vasquez, PhD, APA President (March 2011)

 Serious mental illness, recovery and psychology, by Ronald F. Levant, PhD, APA President (October 2005)

 'The most mentored professor around', by Zak Stambor (February 2005)

 Filling a training gap, by Karen Kersting (January 2005)

 New hope for people with schizophrenia, by Patrick A. McGuire (February 2000)

-Task Force on Serious Mental Illness and Serious Emotional Disturbance
+Task Force on Serious Mental Illness and Severe Emotional Disturbance